Jonathan2251/lbd/source/verilog.rst

 print the variable with print_integer().

-Since the cpu0.v machine is created by Verilog language, suppose it can run on real FPGA device.
+Since the cpu0.v machine is created by Verilog language, suppose it can run on real FPGA device (but I never do it).
 The real output hardware
 interface/port is hardware output device dependent, such as RS232, speaker, LED, ....
 You should implement the I/O interface/port when you want to program FPGA and wire I/O device to the I/O port.
 Through running the compiled code on Verilog simulator, Cpu0 backend compiled result and CPU cycles are verified and calculated.
+Currently, this Cpu0 Verilog program is not a pipeline architecture, but according the instruction set it can be implemented as a pipeline model.
+The cycle time of Cpu0 pipeline model is more than 1/5 of "total cpu cycles" displayed as above since there are dependences exist between instructions.
-Though the Verilog simulator is slow for running the whole system program and not include the cycles counting in cache and I/O, it is a simple and easy way to verify your idea about CPU design at begging stage with small program pattern.
+Though the Verilog simulator is slow in running the whole system program and not include the cycles counting in cache and I/O, it is a simple and easy way to verify your idea about CPU design at early stage with small program pattern.
 The overall system simulator is complex to create.
 Even wiki web site here [#wiki-sim]_ include tools for creating the simulator, it needs a lot of effort.